Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-This script loops through all columns except for the last one (the species , and for each column, it calculates the mean, median, standard deviation, minimum, and maximum value for each species in the dataset.
-It does this by using the *groupby()* [[15]](https://learnpython.com/blog/how-to-summarize-data-in-python/) function to group the data by species, and then using the *agg()* function to apply the statistical functions to each group.
+This script loops through all columns except for the last one (the species one), and for each column, it calculates the mean, median, standard deviation, minimum, and maximum value for each species in the dataset.
+It does this by using the [*groupby()* [16]](https://learnpython.com/blog/how-to-summarize-data-in-python/) function to group the data by species, and then using the [*agg()* [17]](https://www.w3schools.com/python/pandas/ref_df_agg.asp) function to apply the statistical functions to each group.

 ```python
     # get an user more friendly view of the statistics